ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - An example of content marketing is a blog.
 - Drop the business speak.
 - Successful content marketing achieves the following:
-	1. Answers an the audience's questions.
+	1. Answers the audience's questions.
 	2. Keep the audience wanting more.
 - Successful content marketing is also:
-	1. Entertaining
+	1. Entertaining.
-	2. Inspiring
+	2. Inspiring.
-	3. Educational
+	3. Educational.
-	4. Convincing
+	4. Convincing.
 - To segment an audience:
 	1. Find out who the audience is.
 	2. Segment the audience into groups.